gongcastro/upfthesis/README.md

 This Quarto extension provides a template and format for doctoral dissertations at Universitat Pompeu Fabra (UPF).

-See a rendered example here: [https://github.com/gongcastro/upfthesis/_thesis/thesis.pdf](https://github.com/gongcastro/upfthesis/_thesis/thesis.pdf)
+See a rendered example [here](https://github.com/gongcastro/upfthesis/blob/main/_thesis/thesis.pdf).

 This template follows the structure and formatting guidelines listed by [Guies BibTIC](https://guiesbibtic.upf.edu/tesis/eng/description):